This Sweet Potato Pie recipe is made with only the best ingredients

 - Preheat oven to 350 degrees.
 Remove pie crusts from the freezer.
 (They must stand for 10-15 minutes before adding the filling.)

-- Peel skin off of the potatoes and chop into large pieces.
+- Peel the skin off of the potatoes and chop into large pieces.

-- Place potatoes in large mixer.
-Add sugar, salt, butter, cinnamon, nutmeg, vanilla extract and flour.
+- Place the potatoes in a large mixer.
+Add sugar, salt, butter, cinnamon, nutmeg, vanilla extract, and flour.

 - Mix until blended, then add eggs and mix until smooth.

 - Bake uncovered for 45 minutes or until the crust is golden brown.